chuckhilltoday.com

 • When am I seeking the Lord beyond the demands and responsibilities for my ministry?

-• What one habit could I begin, or return to, that would strengthen my soul this month?
+• What one habit could I begin, or return to, that would strengthen my soul in days ahead?
+One new or renewed holy habit?

 Closing Prayer